lsky2061/sql_learning/README.md

     | 2022 |        3029 |
     +------+-------------+

-Fiream deaths are simpler as WISQARS had one mechanism for 'Firearm.'
+Firearm deaths are simpler as WISQARS had one mechanism for 'Firearm.'

     mysql> select year, SUM(deaths) from wisqars_2018_2022 WHERE mechanism = 'Firearm' AND deaths>0 AND age<=19 AND age>=13 GROUP BY year ORDER BY year;
     +------+-------------+